energy-py is a tool for running reinforcement learning experiments with energy environments. The project is open source and hosted on GitHub.

 - UCL video lectures by David Silver

-I also teach a two day introduction to reinforcement learning course at Data Science Retreat in Berlin.
-You can find the course materials on GitHub.
-I am always happy to come give this course for free at interesting companies and universities.
+I also teach a two day introduction to reinforcement learning course at Data Science Retreat in Berlin - you can find the course materials on GitHub.

 Why reinforcement learning in energy?

 Optimal operation of energy assets is challenging.
 Our current energy transition is making this difficult problem even harder.
 The rise of intermittent generation is introducing uncertainty on the generation and demand side.

 Intelligent operation of clean technologies such as batteries and demand side flexibility are required to smooth out renewables.

 Today many operators use rules or abstract models to dispatch assets.
 A set of rules is not able to guarantee optimal operation in many energy systems.
 Optimal operating strategies can be developed from abstract models.
 Traditionally these models were linear or required hand engineering.

 Neural network powered machine learning has achieved impressive results in computer vision and natural language processing.
 Modern reinforcement learning has also achieved landmark results.

 Reinforcement learning offers a solution that can learn across a variety of tasks - including control of non-linear systems that require long term planning.

 Energy systems also have a key feature of a well-defined reward signals such as energy cost or carbon emissions.
 The lack of a well defined reward signal is a limiting factor in applications such as self driving cars - in energy we can take advantage of reward signals that align with our goals.